FoodStandardsAgency/food_gov_uk_d8/drupal/web/themes/custom/fsa/src/styleguide/about.md

 - Visual examples of the components and colours used

 Many of the components have been built in isolation, with CSS and JS tightly coupled with the HTML.
 Where this is the case, you can see the corresponding CSS and JS for that component by clicking on the respective tab.
 Where this is not available in this document, it can be found by searching for the related classes and IDs throughout the codebase.

+This style guide is best viewed at desktop resolutions (>1000px).
+Since the actual site is served by a Drupal backend, and this style guide is a static html file, some component functionalities (such as form submissions, links etc) are restricted.